Ravindrayadavrk1006/expressnodeproject/README.md

 6. Used routes style
 7. MVC style
 8. Express server is used
-9. Front-end done using bootstrap,css and html
+9. Front-end done using bootstrap,css and html using the view-engine as ejs